mostafa/noRPC/README.md

 # noRPC
 A fault-tolerant, protocol-agnostic, dead simple, reliable, interoprable and secure RPC framework

-There are great pieces of software written by great engineering doing a great job of interconnecting services.
+There are great pieces of software written by great engineers doing a great job of interconnecting services.
 This framework, however, follows the [@kelseyhightower](https://github.com/kelseyhightower)'s [nocode framework](https://github.com/kelseyhightower/nocode).
 It follows the same architectural and design patterns and it offers lots of features on top of what is already offered by other frameworks:

 - Fault-tolerant: there is absolutely no fault, either inherent, implicit or explicit.
 - Protocol-agnostic: BRING YOUR OWN PROTOCOL.